ssambender/GhRM-Generator/README.md

 - [ ] Add a demo images section
 - [ ] Add a realtime .md preview
 - [X] Add a "copy md to clipboard" button
-- [ ] Add paste buttons next to URL inputs
+- [X] Add paste buttons next to URL inputs
 - [ ] Optional checking of boxes in checklists
 - [X] Optimized for mobile
+- [X] Message when text is copied

 _Feel free to submit pull requests!_